 A partial hospitalization program allows the patient to continue living in a community with structure.
 Through this program, individuals still benefit from a similar structure to inpatient drug rehab without having quite so rigid rules.
 Those in the partial hospitalization program live in appointed housing near the center so staff can still attend to their needs.

 Patients in the partial hospitalization program undergo the same therapy and participate in many of the same activities as patients in a residential program.
 The main difference is that PHP patients don’t live on the same campus as the treatment center.

 Benefits of a PHP Treatment Program

-While every type of treatment program has benefits, the advantages of a PHP treatment program are unique.
-For one thing, you get the benefits of both individual and group therapy.
-During individual therapy, you and a counselor will sit down one on one.
-Then, you will talk about how to process the emotions you may be encountering as a result of the recovery process.
-This process is helpful in determining how you feel about the recovery process and creating coping mechanisms for negative emotions.
+Every treatment program has its benefits.
+However, there are many advantages to a PHP treatment program.
+For example, you get the benefits of both individual and group therapy.
+During individual counseling, you and a counselor will sit down one on one.
+Then, you will talk about how to process the emotions you may be experiencing during recovery.
+This process is helpful in determining how you feel about the recovery process.
+Additionally, it helps you create healthy coping methods during recovery.

-Alternatively, during group therapy, you can listen to other people share their experiences, and share your own.
-This process allows you to learn from what other people are experiencing.
-Moreover, it helps you to cultivate friendships that could potentially last for a lifetime.
+During group therapy, you can listen to other people share their experiences and share your own.
+This process allows you to learn from other people and helps you create friendships.

 Moreover, you can participate in other therapy options, such as: